opensumi/docs/docs/develop/basic-design/connection.en.md

 ### Channel

 For multiple windows scenario, each window establishes a long connection to the Server side.
-To distinguish these windows, each connection communicates by a seperate `Channel`, and the content of those windows'communication is completely isolate.
+To distinguish these windows, each connection communicates by a seperate `Channel`, and The communication content between Windows is completely isolated.

 ![Connection](https://img.alicdn.com/imgextra/i2/O1CN01aN1VYn1dkzqWPK2ev_!!6000000003775-55-tps-825-362.svg)

 ## User Guide

 In addition to the common `frontend-> backend-` mode, OpenSumi also supports `backend-> frontend-` calls.
 For specific examples of backend communication, see [Examples of frontend and backend communication](../sample/connection-between-browser-and-node)